Before you are treated for fatigue, your doctor will need to ask some questions about how you feel and the treatment you are having.

 Why your doctor needs to assess your fatigue

 Your doctor will ask you about the history of your illness and fatigue.
 This may seem like too much to deal with if you are feeling tired and weak.
 You probably just want your doctor to sort it out as quickly as possible.
 But it is very important that your fatigue is properly assessed.

 This helps your doctor to make the right decisions about treating you.
 Your family and friends may be able to help if you are feeling so tired that you can't answer questions.

 Unfortunately there are no medical tests to measure fatigue.
 But a good way to describe fatigue is on a scale of 1 to 10.
 Where 1 means you don’t feel tired at all and 10 means the worst tiredness you can imagine.

-If you rate your fatigue at less than 3, your doctor or nurse will probably just keep an eye on you and ask each time they see you if it has got any worse.
-It is likely that nothing serious is wrong.
-You may just be feeling a bit more tired than usual due to coping with your diagnosis, tests and treatment.
+Fatigues that is rated less than 3 means your doctor or nurse will probably just keep an eye on you and ask each time they see you if it has got any worse.
+It's unlikely that anything is seriously.
+You might just be feeling a bit more tired than usual due to coping with your diagnosis, tests and treatment.

-But if you rate fatigue higher than 3, your doctor will want to find out more.
-They will ask you more questions, including
+But if you rate fatigue higher than 3 your doctor will want to find out more.
+They will ask you more questions.

 - When did it start?

 - Has it got worse over time?